Where Can I Use Stevia

-Stevia is typically sold in the form of purified stevia natural extracts.
-These extracts are 250-300 times sweeter than sugar.
-For this reason, they are usually blended with other ingredients like sugar alcohols, dextrose (a mild sweetener made from corn), or plant fibers such as inulin or cellulose.
+The stevia that is typically approved for use in foods and beverages, and available for home cooking is high-purity stevia leaf extract which is 200-350 times sweeter than sugar.
+For this reason, stevia is usually blended with other ingredients like sugar alcohols, dextrose (a mild sweetener made from corn), or plant fibers such as inulin or cellulose.
 Without blending, it would be very difficult for home cooks to measure out the extremely small amounts of stevia that would be needed in most recipes.

-Purified stevia natural extracts are typically sold in one-to-one sugar equivalent “spoonable” packages and in single serve packets.
+Stevia is typically sold in one-to-one sugar equivalent “spoonable” packages and in single serve packets.
 The packets are a convenient option when sweetening coffee or tea.
-Spoonable stevia is great when using larger amounts but many manufacturer recipes will also include the number of single serve packets needed.
+Spoonable stevia is great when using larger amounts, but many manufacturer recipes will also include the number of single serve packets needed.

 More recently, products that blend stevia with sugars such as white sugar, brown sugar and honey have come on the market.
-These products provide a partial sugar reduction (usually 50-75%) while still maintaining some of the taste and functional benefits that sugar provides.
-The white and brown sugar blends are great for baking and the honey blends are wonderful for tea and anywhere you would normally drizzle honey such as over fruit or yogurt.
+These products provide a partial sugar reduction (usually 50-75%) while still maintaining some of the taste and functional benefits sugar provides.
+The white and brown sugar blends are great for baking.
+The honey blends are wonderful for tea, and anywhere you would normally drizzle honey such as over fruit or yogurt.

-Not all purified stevia extracts taste the same and most stores carry several different brands.
-You may want to try a few until you find a brand and variety that best suits your taste and cooking needs.
+Not all purified stevia extracts taste the same, and most stores carry several different brands.
+You may want to try a few until you find a brand and variety which best suits your taste and cooking needs.

 How Much Stevia Should I Use?

-While many purified stevia natural extracts are sold as a one-to-one replacement for sugar, some brands and varieties may have different replacement ratios.
+While many purified stevia leaf extracts are sold as a one-to-one replacement for sugar, some brands and varieties may have different replacement ratios.
 Most manufacturers include a conversion chart on the package.
+The section on where to find stevia has a conversion chart you may also find helpful.
 There may be some initial trial and error to get a recipe to your liking, so play around and experiment to find your ideal level of sweetness.

 Using Stevia in Beverages

 The most obvious use for stevia is for sweetening coffee and tea, especially with the convenience of single serve packets.
 In many countries, over 50% of the adult population drinks either coffee or tea daily.
-And the majority of people add a sweetener, milk or cream, or both, resulting in an average daily caloric increase of 69 calories1.
-Over the course of a day, many heavy coffee and tea drinkers use their entire recommended daily allotment of no more than 5-10% of total calories from added sugars (about 6-12 teaspoons)2.
-This is especially true for those who frequent coffees shops where some specialty drinks contain more than 25 teaspoons of added sugar.
+The majority of people add a sweetener, milk or cream, or both, resulting in an average daily caloric increase of 69 calories.1 Over the course of a day, many heavy coffee and tea drinkers use their entire recommended daily allotment of no more than 5-10% of total calories from added sugars (about 6-12 teaspoons).2 This is especially true for those who frequent coffees shops where blended coffee drinks can contain more than 25 teaspoons of added sugar.